ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

     os.system("{} youtube-dl -f  mp4 --output youtube.mp4 '{}'".format(env,url_download))
 ```

-the difference is that youtube-dl takes too much time, can be used to download YouTube videos with higher quality but I prefer for now, better performance.
+the difference is that youtube-dl takes too much time and can be used to download YouTube videos with higher quality but I prefer, for now, better performance.
 We can test both modules.

 ```python